tkiraly/spec/spec.md

 The first three channels correspond to 433.175, 433.375 and 433.575 MHz with DR0 to DR5 and must be implemented in every end-device.
 Those default channels cannot be modified through the ***NewChannelReq*** command and guarantee a minimal common channel set between end-devices and gateways of all networks.
 Other channels can be freely distributed across the allowed frequency range on a network per network basis.

 The following table gives the list of frequencies that should be used by end-devices to broadcast the JoinReq message.
-The JoinReq message transmit duty-cycle should never exceed 0.1%
+The JoinReq message transmit duty-cycle shall follow the rules described in chapter 8

 |**Modulation**|**Bandwidth [kHz]**|**Channel Frequency [MHz]**|**FSK Bitrate or LoRa DR / Bitrate**|**Nb Channels**|**Duty cycle**|
 |---|---|---|---|---|---|
 |LoRa|125|433.175<br/>433.375<br/>433.575<br/>|DR0 to DR5 / 0.3-5 kbps|3|<1%|
-**Table 30: EU433 JoinReq Channel List**
+**Table 32: EU433 JoinReq Channel List**

 <a name="fn16">1</a>: The EN300220 ETSI standard limits to 10% the maximum transmit duty-cycle in the 433MHz ISM band.
 The LoRaWAN requires a 1% transmit duty-cycle lower than the legal limit to avoid network congestion.

-#### 7.4.3 EU433 Data Rate and End-point Output Power encoding
+#### 7.4.3 EU433 Data Rate and End-device Output Power encoding

 The following encoding is used for Data Rate (DR) and End-point Output Power (TXPower)  in the EU433 band: